noahzeisberg/FyUTILS/README.md

 <!-- TOC -->

 # Quickstarter Guide
-Get the `main.py` and the `requirements.txt` from [here](https://github.com/releases/latest).
-Open up a command prompt in this window and run `pip install -r requirements.txt`.
+Get python from [here](https://python.org/downloads) and the `main.py` and the `requirements.txt` from [here](https://github.com/NoahOnFyre/FyUTILS/releases/latest).
+Open up a command prompt in this directory  and run `pip install -r requirements.txt`.
 Then you can start FyUTILS by either double-clicking on the main.py or running `python main.py`.

 # Documentation
 This Documentation will guide you through the installation, the first launch and configuration and the daily use of FyUTILS.